andwu137/cish/README.md

 # Project
 Look in the [syntax outline](test/samples/outline.cih) for a quickview of the language syntax to be supported.

 This is a language built by me, for me.
 I am unexperienced with good language design.
-Welcome to my lispy, c-ish, language; inspired by big syntax and cultists.
+Welcome to my lispy, c-ish (no longer true), language; inspired by big syntax and cultists.

 # Features
 ## Lexing